 Most commercial automated software tools on the market support some sort of Data Driven Testing, which allows to automatically run a test case multiple times with different input and validation values.
 As Selenium WebDriver is more an automated testing framework than a ready-to-use tool.
 It takes extra efforts to support data driven testing in automated tests.

-This is a very often requirement in any automated test to pass data or to use same test again with different data set.
+This is very often required in any automated test to pass data or to use the same test again with different data set.
 And the good part is that the SpecFlow inherently supports Data Driven Testing using Scenario Outline.
-There are different ways to use the data insertion with in the SpecFlow and outside the SpecFlow with external files.
+There are different ways to use the data insertion within the SpecFlow and outside the SpecFlow with external files.

 Data Driven Testing in SpecFlow

 - Parameterization without Example Keyword

 Data Driven Testing in SpecFlow using Scenario Outline

 Data Driven Testing in SpecFlow using External Files

 - Parameterization using Excel Files

 - Parameterization using Json

 - Parameterization using XML